Surinamese Football Association: History

-To develop a professional league in Suriname and to get the Surinamese people to support the league and national selection, the SVB signed a deal with Telecommunications Company of Suriname Telesur on 30 September 2016.
+To develop a professional league in Suriname and obtain popular support for the league and national selection, the SVB signed a deal with Telecommunications Company of Suriname Telesur on 30 September 2016.
 In this deal Telesur's daughter company ATV has received the rights to broadcast all Surinamese matches live.
 In this deal ATV will also establish a program that will provide viewers with soccer news to keep them up to date with the SVB and the soccer in Suriname.
-This deal has been considered one of the best made so far by the SVB and will last 3 years.
+This deal has been considered one of the best made so far by the SVB and will last three years.